pallavisandilya4-hash/pallavisandilya4-hash/README.md

 <div align="center">

-### "Turning Data Into Decisions, and Decisions Into Impact."
+### "Turning Data Into Insights, Insights Into Decisions, and Decisions Into Impact."

 </div>

 <img width="100%" src="https://capsule-render.vercel.app/api?type=waving&height=120&section=footer&color=0:4B0082,50:6A5ACD,100:8A2BE2"/>